 Tips for Students

-Social networking sites, such as Facebook, Twitter, Instagram, Pinterest and Snapchat, have exploded in popularity in recent years.
+Social networking sites, such as Twitter, Instagram and Snapchat, have exploded in popularity in recent years.
 While a valuable resource for connecting with friends and acquaintances, social networking sites are also prime targets for criminals.Students can stay safe on the internet with the following tips:

-- Do not give out personal information such as addresses, telephone numbers, parents’ work addresses or telephone numbers or the name and location of school.
+- Do not give out personal information such as addresses, phone numbers, parents’ work addresses or numbers, or school names or locations.
 When it is necessary to provide that information on legitimate websites, get permission from parents.

 - When coming across any information – whether it be online or by text message -- that makes one feel uncomfortable, parents, teachers or other responsible adults should be made aware of it immediately.

 - Students should never agree to get together with someone they "met" online.
 This type of meeting carries risk.
 Students should notify parents, teachers or other responsible adults if someone from online requests a face-to-face meeting.

 - Never send anyone photos or files without checking with an adult.
 Do not respond to any messages that are hostile, belligerent or inappropriate.
 Report these types of messages to parents or a trusted adult.

 - Set privacy settings to the most secure setting available.
 Most social networking sites offer ways to restrict access to make sure information is being shared only with friends.

 - Do not post information that would let someone know about a vacation or whether the house is empty.
 Posting about being out of town for a few days could make someone a likely target for thieves.
 Children should never mention whether they are home alone.